 Every professional singer should have a few songs in their repertoire that they can sing acapella.
 You never know when your next audition may be, and you can’t always expect a musician or CD player to accompany you at your auditions.

-If you need some additional guidance learning how to sing acapella, consider lessons from a vocal instructor to broaden your skillset.
+If you need some additional guidance in becoming acapella singers, consider lessons from a vocal instructor to broaden your skillset.
 A vocal teacher can guide you through the process of ear training at a pace that’s comfortable for you.
 Good luck, and enjoy learning the art of acapella!